Devslother/Astro-my/src/content/learn/what-is-zero-trust-architecture/index.md

   - Kubernetes
 excerpt: >-
-  Zero Trust Security—sometimes called Zero Trust Architecture(/learn/zero-trust/zero-trust-architecture/) (ZTA) and Zero Trust Network Access (ZTNA)—is an information security model(/learn/kubernetes-security-best-practices/) that requires strict identity verification for all users, devices, and applications attempting to access resources within a network, regardless of their location.
+  Zero Trust Security—sometimes called Zero Trust
+  Zero Trust Architecture (ZTA) and Zero Trust
+  Network Access (ZTNA)—is an information security model(/learn/kubernetes-security-best-practices/) that requires strict identity verification for all users, devices, and applications attempting to access resources within a network, regardless of their location.
 Popularized by John Kindervag at Forrester in.
 ---

 ## Overview

-Zero Trust Security—sometimes called [Zero Trust Architecture](/learn/zero-trust/zero-trust-architecture/) (ZTA) and Zero Trust Network Access (ZTNA)—is an information [security model](/learn/kubernetes-security-best-practices/) that requires strict identity verification for all users, devices, and applications attempting to access resources within a network, regardless of their location.
-Popularized by [John Kindervag at Forrester in 2010](https:
+Zero Trust Security—sometimes called Zero Trust Architecture (ZTA) and Zero Trust Network Access (ZTNA)—is an information [security model](/learn/kubernetes-security-best-practices) that requires strict identity verification for all users, devices, and applications attempting to access resources within a network, regardless of their location.
+Popularized by [John Kindervag at Forrester in 2010](/external-link/)

-Instead, [Zero Trust](/zero-trust/) requires continuous verification and authentication of users and devices before granting access to any network resources.
+Instead, [Zero Trust](/zero-trust) requires continuous verification and authentication of users and devices before granting access to any network resources.
 This is typically done through multi-factor authentication, role-based access control and monitoring of user activity to detect and respond to any suspicious behavior.

 Zero Trust also requires strict segmentation of network resources, so users and devices only have access to the resources they need to perform their tasks, and nothing more.
 This reduces the risk of lateral movement by attackers who may gain access to one part of the network and then move laterally to gain access to more sensitive resources.

 Zero Trust systems have a simple litmus test:  if exposed to a public network, they wouldn’t need to change.
-If properly implemented, a [Zero Trust security architecture](/learn/zero-trust/nist-zero-trust-architecture/) would be as secure on the public Internet as it is behind a firewall.
+If properly implemented, a Zero Trust security architecture would be as secure on the public Internet as it is behind a firewall.

 ## Principles of Zero Trust